juhighosh007/what-to-eat/README.md

 Have you ever stood in front of your fridge trying to decide what to make with what you have?

 **WHAT TO EAT?** is a Python command-line application that helps you find a recipe quickly.
 It gives you meal suggestions based on what ingredients you have, time required to prepare it, and dietary restrictions.
-Bon Appétit! 😋
+Bon Appétit!😋

 Click [here](https://youtu.be/rnSELn1zy-g?si=qGWc-_azk5wgsUlu) to watch the demo video.